librenms/librenms/doc/Developing/os/Initial-Detection.md

 At this step we should see all the values retrieved in LibreNMS.

-Note: If you have made a number of changes to either the OS's Discovery or Polling configuration files, it's possible earlier edits have been cached.
-As such, if you do not get expected behaviour when completing the final check above, try remove the cache file first:
+Note: If you have made a number of changes to either the OS's Discovery files, it's possible earlier edits have been cached.
+As such, if you do not get expected behaviour when completing the final check above, try removing the cache file first:
 ```bash
 rm -f cache/os_defs.cache
 ```